Ne-Lexa/google-play-scraper/docs/Home.md

 * [GPlayApps::existsApp](#gplayappsexistsapp-docs): Checks if the specified application exists in the Google Play store.
 * [GPlayApps::existsApps](#gplayappsexistsapps-docs): Checks if the specified applications exist in the Google Play store.
 * [GPlayApps::getReviews](#gplayappsgetreviews-docs): Returns reviews of the Android app in the Google Play store.
-* [GPlayApps::getReviewById](#gplayappsgetreviewbyid-docs): Returns review of the Android app in the Google Play store by review id.
 * [GPlayApps::getPermissions](#gplayappsgetpermissions-docs): Returns a list of permissions for the application.
 * [GPlayApps::getCategories](#gplayappsgetcategories-docs): Returns an array of application categories from the Google Play store.
-* [GPlayApps::getCategoriesForLocales](#gplayappsgetcategoriesforlocales-docs): Returns an array of application categories from the Google Play store for the specified locales.
-* [GPlayApps::getCategoriesForAvailableLocales](#gplayappsgetcategoriesforavailablelocales-docs): Returns an array of categories from the Google Play store for all available locales.
 * [GPlayApps::getDeveloperInfo](#gplayappsgetdeveloperinfo-docs): Returns information about the developer: name, icon, cover, description and website address.
 * [GPlayApps::getDeveloperInfoForLocales](#gplayappsgetdeveloperinfoforlocales-docs): Returns information about the developer for the specified locales.
 * [GPlayApps::getDeveloperApps](#gplayappsgetdeveloperapps-docs): Returns an array of applications from the Google Play store by developer id.